Umbra SAR Constellation

 Land

-Umbra is a US-based commercial space company that develops and operates a synthetic aperture radar (SAR) satellite constellation, which began with the launch of the Umbra-01 microsatellite in June 2021.
-The constellation has the capability to provide rapid, regular, and high resolution data for both public and private customers to derive actionable insights.
+Umbra is a US commercial space company developing and operating a synthetic aperture radar (SAR) satellite constellation, with the first satellite launched in June 2021.
+The constellation delivers rapid, regular, and high resolution data to both public and private customers.

 Quick facts